Home | Articles | Discuss | About | Help

 Globally

 For many countries no special guide is maintained.
 Seafoodchoices.org is a good starting point providing information on fish species, restaurants and suppliers.
 While maybe not directly developed for a certain country some of the guides mentioned above could be a good and useful start for guide-less countries nearby as well.
+For Europeans the international seafood red list maintained by Greenpeace International is a good starting point.

-Eco labelling
+Eco labelling and MSC

 The MSC standard is given to fisheries acknowledged to be sustainable according to the three MSC principles.
 The organisation defines sustainable as „target fish populations are at healthy levels, sometimes having recovered from being depleted in the past.
 A well-managed fishery will ensure that there is a future for the industry and all those who depend on the fisheries for their livelihoods”.
-The three principles and the assessment scheme are based on the FAO guidelines for the ecolabelling of fish.
+The three principles and the assessment scheme are somewhat based on the FAO guidelines for the eco labelling of fish.
 FAO guidelines for the ecolabelling of fish and fishery products from marine capture fisheries. ftp://fao.org/...a0116t00.pdf

 msc fisheries hastings